Table of Contents

 - Unit weight (kg/m²) can be obtained simply as Thickness (m) × Density (kg/m³).

-Common densities for plate materials
+Common densities for plate weight calculation (kg/m³)

-Pattern adjustment: why it matters and how to apply it
+Pattern adjustment: Why it matters and how to apply it

 In practice, mills and stockists in India often add around 5–10% to the base area to cover the pattern.
 The exact figure depends on the design and rolling process, so the safest option is to check the mill test certificate or product catalogue.
 If such data is not available, adding 10% as a working allowance is reasonable, but always note it in the purchase order to avoid disagreement when the material is weighed at delivery.

-Practical Example: Weight Calculation for a 6mm Chequered Plate
+Practical Example: Weight calculation for a 6mm chequered plate

 Let’s apply the above method to calculate the weight of a 6mm thick mild steel chequered plate with the following dimensions: